vertyco/gpt-api/README.md

     ports:
       - 8100:8100
     env_file:
-      - stack.env
+      - ./.env
 ```

-## Building from repo

-The repo's docker-compose file can be used with the `Repository` option in Portainers stack UI which will build the image from source.
+The repo's docker-compose file can be used with the `Repository` option in Portainers stack UI which will build the image from source. just specify `docker-compose.portainer.yml` for the compose filename.

 # NOTES